 I have a confession to make.
 I was completely unprepared for traveling to Mexico with kids.
-Sure, I had all the standard travel preparations done: we had our passports, we had lodging arranged, we had tickets booked.
-But in terms of mentally preparing for a trip to Mexico, I was ill-prepared.
+Sure, I had all the standard travel preparations done: passports, lodging, tickets.
+But in terms of mentally preparing for Mexico travel with kids, I was a total newbie.

-We have had such a fun time in Mexico.
-I don’t even know why I was so apprehensive about traveling to Mexico with kids in the first place!
-I should have spent more time researching Mexican culture and history, and talking more with friends of ours who come from Mexico or who have lived there.
+We loved Mexico!
+And I shouldn’t have been so apprehensive about traveling to Mexico with kids.
+Instead, I should have spent more time researching Mexican culture and history and talking with our friends who are from there or have lived there.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don't worry, this will not result in any extra costs to you.

 Want a quick list of things to do with kids in Mexico?
 Check out my top recommendations: